linode/docs/docs/email/postfix/email-with-postfix-dovecot-and-mysql/index.md

     See [Troubleshooting problems with Postfix, Dovecot, and MySQL](/docs/email/postfix/troubleshooting-problems-with-postfix-dovecot-and-mysql/) for debugging steps.

-#### Email Client
+### Email Client

 You can set up an email client to connect to your mail server.
 Many clients detect server settings automatically.
 Manual configuration requires the following parameters:

 -   Username: the full email address, including the `@example.com` part.
--   Password: this is the MySQL password used to create the `mailuser` database.
+-   Password: this is the password that was entered for the email address in the `virtual_users` table of the `mailuser` database.
 -   Server name: the incoming and outgoing server names must be a domain that resolves to the Linode.
 -   SSL: incoming and outgoing servers require authentication and SSL encryption.
 -   Ports: use Port 993 for secure IMAP, Port 995 for secure POP3, and Port 587 with SSL for SMTP.

-See [Install SquirrelMail on Ubuntu 16.04](docs/email/clients/install-squirrelmail-on-ubuntu-16-04-or-debian-8/) for details on installing an email client.
+See [Install SquirrelMail on Ubuntu 16.04](/docs/email/clients/install-squirrelmail-on-ubuntu-16-04-or-debian-8/) for details on installing an email client.

 ## Adding New Domains, Email Addresses, and Aliases